amasotti/wikivoyage-nastoshka-bot/README.md

 I'm currently refactoring the scripts in standard pywikibot scripts

 - [Itemlist Wikidata Completer](bot/wikivoyage/scripts/ItemlistWikidataCompleter.md) - script to fill the params `wikidata`, `lat`, `long` in Itemlist (Città and Destinazione) that lack them
+- [Empty section finder](bot/wikivoyage/scripts/EmptySectionFinder.md) - script to find empty sections in articles given the name of the category and of the section to be checked

 ### Start as a pywikibot script